Frequently Asked Questions

 We are not able to access funding directly for you.
 However, there are often government funds available to people with specific needs.

 If you intend to become an instructor or run a livery yard you may well be working as a self employed person.
 You would be be starting your own business.
-In some areas of the country it is possible to get financial help for a start up business.
+In some areas of the country it is possible to get financial help for a ‘start up’ business.
 You might therefore, be eligible for funding to start your business.
+The first port of call for gaining access to this sort of funding is often via UK Government information.
+For those aiming to work alone and become self employed there is information here.

 Other places to try for funding are local Citizens Advice Bureau www.citizensadvice.org who occasionally know of local organisations and charities which help people get back into work by funding training courses.
 There are also organisations scattered around the country which help people with disabilities gain access to training.
 Contact your local CAB in your area for help and advice.